opensource-observer/oso/docs/docs/contribute/connect-data.md

 ### Installing the dependencies for the new plugin

-To install the dependencies of the new plugin make sure you're in the root of the oso repository and run the following:
+To install the dependencies of the new plugin make sure you're in the root of the OSO repository and run the following:

 ```bash
 $ poetry update